 The modeling procedures used by the DNR to simulate and predict a facility’s air quality impact is a key part of an air pollution control permit.
 The DNR uses modeling technology to determine what emission limitations must be included in the permit to meet state and federal standards and to protect public health and the environment.
 But in issuing the FTS permit, the DNR altogether failed to model the facility’s nitrogen dioxide emissions.
 It also failed to account for the facility’s fugitive dust - a significant source of silica emissions at the site.
 Had the DNR correctly modeled FTS’s emissions, it would have shown that the emission limits included in the permit are not stringent enough to ensure that the facility will comply with state and federal standards.

-In September, 2013, FML Sand, LLC became the successor in interest for FTS International Services, LLC.
+In September, 2013 FML Sand, LLC became the successor in interest for FTS International Services, LLC.
 Though ownership of the proposed mining operation's permits have changed, the citizen challenge to the existing air pollution permit continued.
 A contested case hearing was held on April 8-10 2014 in Madison and sworn public comments were taken into the record at the Trempealeau County courthouse on April 11, 2014.

 Stronger air pollution permits are needed for frac sand mining Wisconsin because they establish the standards under which mining companies operate.
 Permits also lay out what powers the DNR has to enforce air protections in the future.
 Simply, strong air pollution permits are a critical part of protecting public health.
 Midwest Environmental Advocates is supporting citizens in Trempealeau County who want the frac sand industry to follow the laws that protect our health and the health of our environment.